 We have too often experienced that when customers arrive hopefully a few months later, the sought-after apartment has been sold, or at best is under option.
 By initiating the purchase reservation process in the South of France, you save important time and block sales by other agents and brokers.
 You do not run any risk because as a prospective buyer you are protected by law.
 This is also clearly described in the reservation contract.

-How to save time when buying a new construction apartment from abroad
+How to save time when buying a new construction apartment in France from abroad

 First of all, as with any purchase, ‘money talks’ applies.
 As soon as we have registered your name as a potential buyer, you will receive a reservation contract and the bank details of a third-party account which is managed by the notary.
 The notary in France is no more than a tax officer who ensures that your file is in order and that the transfer tax on your purchase is properly paid.
 A notary will only receive a fraction of the amount you pay in notary fees.
 It is just enough to cover the file and office costs.